Environmental law: Public participation and transparency

-Identified as essential conditions for "accountable governments,... industrial concerns," and organizations generally, public participation and transparency are presented by UNEP as requiring "effective protection of the human right to hold and express opinions and to seek, receive and impart ideas,... a right of access to appropriate, comprehensible and timely information held by governments and industrial concerns on economic and social policies regarding the sustainable use of natural resources and the protection of the environment, without imposing undue financial burdens upon the applicants and with adequate protection of privacy and business confidentiality," and "effective judicial and administrative proceedings."
+Identified as essential conditions for "accountable governments,... industrial concerns", and organizations generally, public participation and transparency are presented by UNEP as requiring "effective protection of the human right to hold and express opinions and to seek, receive and impart ideas,... a right of access to appropriate, comprehensible and timely information held by governments and industrial concerns on economic and social policies regarding the sustainable use of natural resources and the protection of the environment, without imposing undue financial burdens upon the applicants and with adequate protection of privacy and business confidentiality," and "effective judicial and administrative proceedings".
 These principles are present in environmental impact assessment, laws requiring publication and access to relevant environmental data, and administrative procedure.

+Participating has shown to be more effective when trying to reach a point and use strategic matters for implementing action within policies.
+Public policies that are managed for sustainability would need financial incentives since the work put into these cases require lots of support and looking into ecological systems.
+International relations will need a relationship between participating in policy changes and TGI governance involvement.
+Debates with international relations still occur, focusing on the importance of participating in protecting natural resources by being involved with government policies.

 Precautionary principle

-One of the most commonly encountered and controversial principles of environmental law, the Rio Declaration formulated the precautionary principle as follows:In order to protect the environment, the precautionary approach shall be widely applied by States according to their capabilities.
-Where there are threats of serious or irreversible damage, lack of full scientific certainty shall not be used as a reason for postponing cost-effective measures to prevent environmental degradation.The principle may play a role in any debate over the need for environmental regulation.
+One of the most commonly encountered and controversial principles of environmental law, the Rio Declaration formulated the precautionary principle as follows:

+In order to protect the environment, the precautionary approach shall be widely applied by States according to their capabilities.
+Where there are threats of serious or irreversible damage, lack of full scientific certainty shall not be used as a reason for postponing cost-effective measures to prevent environmental degradation.
+The principle may play a role in any debate over the need for environmental regulation.

+Precautions are done in regards of having higher levels of protection among resources such as human health concerns and conservation for protecting the environment.
+According to the EU, it has not properly defined the meaning of precautionary principle since it depends on protection of resources and policies implemented.
+The CJEU expressed the concern of “where there is uncertainty as to the existence or extent of human health, the institutions may take protective measures without having to wait until the reality and seriousness of those risks become fully apparent."
+Budgets are proposed for recovering any damages to resources done to communities in relation to water, air, and soil that may be impacted as a result of natural causes such as floods, droughts, hurricanes, and wildfires.